LONDON MARKETS: FTSE 100 Slips As Renewed U.S.-North Korea Tensions Prompt Caution

 Continue Reading Below

-U.K. stocks sagged Monday, falling alongside European and Asian stocks as tensions between the U.S. and North Korea came back into focus.
+U.K. stocks sagged Monday, falling alongside European and Asian stocks as tensions between the U.S. and North Korea came back in focus.

 "North Korea tensions should remain elevated with the U.S. and South Korea holding joint military exercises from today to 31 August.
 North Korea condemns the joint exercises as a rehearsal for an invasion," said Sue Trinh, head of Asia FX strategy at RBC, in a note.